-He conceived, after participating in a university research sea campaign for the project MEDIT (Mediterranean marine resources monitoring at the University of Bari), a system for 3D biometric laser measuring of ichthyofauna named “Tredifish”, which avoids the capture and killing of fish and can be used in scientific studies of morphometrics and population dynamics.
+He conceived, after participating in some university research studies on Mediterranean marine resources, a system for 3D biometric laser measuring of ichthyofauna named “Tredifish”, which can be used in scientific studies of morphometrics and population dynamics.

-He is a consultant for technical and scientific tables on alternative methods to animal testing in the field of ecotoxicology and biomedicine and he is testing for the research consortium “Digamma”, the stereoscopic system of the platform “Tredimed” (of which he funded the theoretical basis during his master’s degree thesis) designed for teaching surgical 3D to target students and to those graduating in medicine and surgery at the Policlinico di Bari.
+He offered consultancy for technical and scientific commissions on alternative methods to animal testing in the field of ecotoxicology and biomedicine and he tested, for the research consortium “Digamma”, the stereoscopic system of the platform “Tredimed” designed for teaching surgical 3D to target students and to those graduating in medicine and surgery at the Policlinic of Bari.
 This experimental system allows learning surgical and microsurgical techniques directly on human patients during surgery, avoiding the use of laboratory animals.

-He collaborated as editor with some Italian newspapers and magazines such as La Gazzetta del Mezzogiorno, Il Giornale del Territorio, Il Levante, La Piazza e La Rivista della Natura.
+He collaborated, as a journalist, with some Italian newspapers and magazines such as La Gazzetta del Mezzogiorno, Il Giornale del Territorio, Il Levante, La Piazza e La Rivista della Natura.

-From 2004 to 2007 he directed the magazine on environment and human rights “Controcorrente”.
+From 2004 to 2007, he directed the magazine on the environment and human rights “Controcorrente”.

 Since 2010, he writes articles on scientific issues for the journal Villaggio Globale, for which he writes a column entitled “The Ecological Network” and in 2014 he became scientific director of the quarterly magazine.